varunsingh29/CiteMe/README.md

 __Task 2:__ Get all the citations of a particular line.

-Implmented using curl, sed, grep, regex and a little bit of magic.
+Implemented using curl, sed, grep, regex and a little bit of magic.

 ----------